jagkt/local_dev_env/README.md

 A streamlined **local development environment** for Node.js and Python services using Docker, Docker Compose, and Makefile commands for easy setup and development.

-I wrote an article to illustrate this process at dev.to, click [here](https://dev.to/jagkush/docker-setup-a-local-js-and-python-development-environment-2ffc) to read.
+I wrote an article to illustrate this process on dev.to; click [here](https://dev.to/jagkush/docker-setup-a-local-js-and-python-development-environment-2ffc) to read.

 ---

 ##  Features